-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021

-Management of the National Bank believes that, as at 31 December 2020, given the current economic conditions in Kazakhstan, fluctuation of exchange rate by 20% is a realistic movement in KZT exchange rates against US Dollar.
+Management of the National Bank believes that, as at 31 December 2021, given the current economic conditions in Kazakhstan, fluctuation of exchange rate by 20% is a realistic movement in KZT exchange rates against the USD.
 This is the sensitivity rate used in the National Bank when reporting foreign currency risk internally to key management personnel of the National Bank and represents management's assessment of the possible change in foreign currency exchange rates.
-The sensitivity analysis includes only amounts in foreign currency as of the end of the period and adjusts their translation for appreciation and depreciation in currency rates as at 31 December 2020.
+The sensitivity analysis includes only amounts in foreign currency as of the end of the period and adjusts their translation for appreciation and depreciation in currency rates as at 31 December 2021.

-A weakening of the KZT, as indicated below, against the following currencies at 31 December 2020 and 2019, would have increased (decreased) equity by the amounts shown below.
+A weakening of the KZT, as indicated below, against the following currencies at 31 December 2021 and 2020, would have increased (decreased) equity by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the National Bank considered to be reasonably possible at the end of the reporting period.
-The given level of sensitivity is used within the National Bank for preparation of report on currency risk to the key management of the National Bank.
+The given level of sensitivity is used within the National Bank for preparation of currency risk report for the key management of the National Bank.
 The analysis assumes that all other variables, in particular interest rates, remain constant.